oracle-livelabs/goldengate/goldengate-microservices23ai/east-replicate/east-replicate.md

     ![Target Options page](./images/04-04-target-options.png " ")

-5. On the Advanced Options page, leave the fields as is, and click **Next**.
+5. On the Advanced Options page, leave the fields as they are, and click **Next**.

     ![Advanced Options page](./images/04-05-adv-options.png " ")

-6. On the Filtering Options page, leave the fields as is, and click **Next**.
+6. On the Filtering Options page, leave the fields as they are, and click **Next**.

     ![Filtering Options page](./images/04-06-filtering-options.png " ")

-7. On the Managed Options page, leave the fields as is, and click **Create Path**.
+7. On the Managed Options page, leave the fields as they are, and click **Create Path**.

     ![Managed Options page](./images/04-07-managed-options.png " ")